-Cost of Solar Power in Maryland
+What is the Cost of Solar Power in Maryland?

-It’s difficult to pin down an exact cost of solar panels in Maryland, but the average cost of a solar installation is between $12,000 and $17,000, or about $2.40 to $3.29 per watt, after considering federal tax credits.
+It’s difficult to pin down an exact cost of solar panels in Maryland, but the average cost of a MD solar panel installation is between $12,000 and $17,000, or about $2.40 to $3.29 per watt, after considering federal tax credits.
 The nationwide average is slightly higher, averaging approximately $2.50 to $3.50 per watt.